Answers to questions on changes to flexible funding.

 What is a personal plan?

-- focus on what you want and need
+- focus on your wants and needs

 - address barriers linked to your disability